My Story of being a runner with a torn hip labrum

 Race day came, and I was very excited.
 I had trained well, and even hired a strength coach who taught Olympic lifts ( which I loved) and was in the best shape ever!
 I was strong and confident.
 Halfway through the race I realized 2 things.
 1) I was in great shape and I was going to be very strong with the terrain I had left ahead of me, 2) My hip was in severe pain and I was going to have to mentally relax in the “pain cave” till I got to the finish.

 As I ran through the finish line I saw David (now my husband), and the first thing that shot out my mouth was “I’ve done something bad to my hip”.
-Then I was all smiles after seeing my finish time, and the after party with food, and beer of course.
+Then I was all smiles after seeing my finish time, and enjoyed the after party with food, and beer of course.
 It made me forget all about my left leg that had pretty much stopped working at this point.
 Having had two babies and also a case of encephalitis due to a very bizarre case of viral meningitis a few years ago, I was very familiar with severe pain.
 On my last few miles of the race I knew I’d have to get an MRI (magnetic resonance imaging) for my hip, because with the kind of pain I was experiencing.
 I could have be dealing with a stress fracture and/or hip labral tear, and I needed to know exactly which injury it was so I could deal with it properly.
 Both diagnoses are very painful, but dealt with much differently.

 After the race, my hip pain became almost unbearable and global.
 The pain was sharp, and then throbbing, and nothing I did was gentle enough to make it stop.
 I tried swimming, Pilates, elliptical...even just standing at work was excruciating.
 I would come home some nights, and just stand at the counter and start crying.
 Not really just because of the pain, but because of the loss of not being able to get on the trail in any capacity at this point, even just for a walk.
 It was also because of fear of the unknown.
 I call these times “dark days” and I had quite a few during that time with my hip.

 I sat down with the surgeon who I really respected and knew was a specialist with hip labral tears.
 I unfortunately knew the research.
 I was 40 at the time, and at my age (40+) there weren’t many studies regarding successful labral repairs and distance running.
 This is really more because there is usually already some age-related wear and tear on the hip labrum and the “plunger seal” I described does not have the most perfect edges anymore to anchor back together.
 That being said, it in no way means athletes in their 40’s can’t have wonderful results with a labral repair.
 It happens all the time, and the surgeon was very respectful and let me know it was my decision.
 What did dictate my decision was the surgical protocol and the research on rehabilitation potential.
 At the time my children were 5 and 7 years old, they were very active, I was a single parent, and I also owned my own business.
 The protocol after surgery is to have several weeks of non-weight bearing.
 This meant I would need a lot of help with child care and closing my clinic for several weeks.
-I wanted to try rehabilitating my own hip for a few months because the research was fairly good with time, strength, and a progressive sports-specific activity program athletes can get back to running.
+I wanted to try rehabilitating my own hip for a few months because the research was fairly good with time, strength, and a progressive sports-specific loading program athletes can get back to running.
 I always had the option for surgery, and I was open to doing it if I couldn’t get back.
 So this was the path I committed to for the next few months.

 So I did gentle strengthening, treatment for my muscle pain and tightness which, for me, trigger point dry needling felt the most effective and decreased the muscle spasms around the hip (yes..I did needle my own hip pretty much every 2 or 3 days, but I was properly trained and did treat myself to some rom-com Netflix movies during my sessions).
 I started a walking program that evolved into a walk-run program.
 I then had my “break through run” where I did 4 miles continuously.
 This was a day I would never forget.
 It was a huge turning point, and I knew if that was all I could do I would be eternally grateful for being able to return to some kind of running.